evanTheTerribleWarrior/sendgrid-dynamic-blocks/README.md

 ## Blog Post
 The below blog post shows the app and the different sections in place, along with technical details

-## The application structure
-The below diagram provides a high level overview of the application:

 ## Considerations
 - This is not an official Twilio Sendgrid repository.
 - As this is a personal work, updates will be published at non-standard intervals.
 You are of course free to take the code and shape as you wish